Anti-fouling paint: History

 While anti-fouling coatings began to be developed from 1840 onwards, the first practical commercial anti-fouling coatings were established around 1860.
 One of the first successful commercial patents was for 'McIness', a metallic soap compound with copper sulphate that was applied heated over a quick-drying rosin varnish primer with an iron oxide pigment.
 The Bonnington Chemical Works began marketing copper sulphide anti-fouling paint around 1850.
-Other widely used anti-fouling paints were developed in the late 19th century, with some 213 anti-fouling patterns being recorded by 1872.
+Other widely used anti-fouling paints were developed in the late 19th century, with some 213 anti-fouling patents being recorded by 1872.
 Among the most widely used in the 1880s and 1890s was a hot plastic composition known as Italian Morovian.

 In an official 1900 Letter from the U.S. Navy to the U.S. Senate Committee on Naval Affairs, it was noted that the (British) Admiralty had considered a proposal in 1847 to limit the number of iron ships (only recently introduced into naval service) and even to consider the sale of all iron ships in its possession, due to significant problems with biofouling.
 However, once an antifouling paint "with very fair results" was found, the iron ships were instead retained and continued to be built.

 During World War II, which included a substantial naval component, the U.S. Navy provided significant funding to the Woods Hole Oceanographic Institution to gather information and conduct research on marine biofouling and technologies for its prevention.
 This work was published as a book in 1952, the contents of which are available online as individual chapters.
 The third and final part of this book includes a number of chapters that go into the state of the art at that time for the formulation of anti-fouling paints.
 Lunn (1974) provides further history.